Placeholder-Software/WetSurfaceDecals/docs/Demo Scenes/Puddle.md

 ![Demo Scene 1](../images/DemoScene1Puddle.png)

 This scene demonstrates a very basic puddle of water.
 A `Wet Decal` component has been configured to have a single detail layer.
-The layer mask for the detail layer has been set to "rgba-noise-freq-range", this texture contains 4 frequencies of noise, high frequency in red through to low frequency in alpha.
+The layer mask for the detail layer has been set to "rgba-freq-range", this texture contains 4 frequencies of noise, high frequency in red through to low frequency in alpha.

 The red channel (high frequency perlin noise) is enabled with a low threshold and low softness - this produces a few small patches of wet.
 The alpha channel (low frequency perlin noise) is enabled with a higher threshold and softness - this produces a single large puddle.